52 Weird and Unique Things To Do In Tokyo

 21. Visit Kanayama Jinja Shrine (home to the penis festival)

-Kanayama Jinja is a shinto shrine located in Kanagawa, just south of Haneda airport in Tokyo.
+Kanayama Jinja is a shinto shrine located just south of Haneda airport.
 This shrine is where the world-famous Kanamara festival, nicknamed the ‘penis festival’, takes place in April each year.
-Both the shrine and the festival celebrate this male appendage, as evidenced by the number of phallic statues present on the shrine grounds.
-Although it’s a weird and hilarious concept, be mindful that it is still a holy place so treat the penis statues with respect!
+Both the shrine and the festival celebrate the male appendage, evidenced by the number of phallic statues present on the shrine grounds.
+Although it’s a weird and hilarious concept, be mindful that it is still a holy place so treat the statues with respect!

 Visitors here have historically come to pray for protection from sexually transmitted diseases, but can also come to pray for fertility and protection in childbirth.